dashpay/dips/DRAFT: Multi-Party Payout.md

 ## Copyright

-Copyright (c) 2021 Dash Core Group, Inc. [Licensed under the MIT License](https://opensource.org/licenses/MIT)
+This document is licensed under the [MIT License.](https://opensource.org/licenses/MIT)